Your close reading might be weakening, your arms might be getting stronger.

 Over time, your night vision will have begun to slowly deteriorate.
-Dimly lit environments such as restaurants and their incessantly tiny-menu-type will be difficult to focus on.
-To make things easier, corrective reading lenses are going to magnify that menu perfectly.
+Dimly lit environments such as restaurants and their incessantly tiny-menu-type are hard for you to see clearly.

-For more information on your vision at night, you should check out this article by Cleveland-Clinic.
+For more information on your night-vision, you should check out this article by Cleveland-Clinic.

-Straining to focus for long periods will inevitably manifest itself into a sore head.
-This can be the result of an outdated prescription in your glasses or that your eyes are working really hard just to read average sized type on a page.
+If you're straining to focus for long periods, this will inevitably manifest itself into a sore head.
+This can be the result of an outdated prescription in your glasses so that your eyes are working really hard to focus correctly.

 Do I need reading glasses for computer?

-If however you regularly close-read from a digital screen such as a tablet, you will certainly benefit from wearing reading glasses.
+If however you regularly close-read from a digital screen such as a Kindle-tablet, you'll benefit from wearing reading glasses.